adon-cloudcannon/landing-page-test/src/collections/posts/2022-08-18-ten-myths-about-static-websites.md

 ## Myth \#10: “It can be hard to scale a static website to add new content, once you’ve built the basic structure.”

-As far as scaling your website for massively increased user demand, that’s more to do with [how you host your site](https://cloudcannon.com/community/jamstack-hosting-comparison/){: target="_blank" rel="noopener"}, rather than a question of ‘static versus dynamic’.
+As far as scaling your website for massively increased user demand, that’s more to do with [how you host your site](https://cloudcannon.com/community/jamstack-hosting-comparison/), rather than a question of ‘static versus dynamic’.
 Whichever approach you take, you can choose from a wide range of hosts and content delivery networks.

-In terms of scaling up a static site with new content, this myth couldn’t be further from the truth — as though (and feel free to imagine my best [Don LaFontaine](https://en.wikipedia.org/wiki/Don_LaFontaine){: target="_blank" rel="noopener noreferrer"} impression here) we lived *in a world without content management systems*.
+In terms of scaling up a static site with new content, this myth couldn’t be further from the truth — as though (and feel free to imagine my best [Don LaFontaine](https://en.wikipedia.org/wiki/Don_LaFontaine) impression here) we lived *in a world without content management systems*.
 CMSs solved the problem or adding, editing, and managing pages, assets, and site content many years ago, and we’ve been improving on these processes for a long time.

 Most web developers will know that building out the structure and scoping the functionality of a website can be a significant task.
 Once that’s done, however, adding new content to a static site is as easy as clicking a button within a CMS.